John Wedderburn of Ballindean: Appeal to the Court of Session

 In 1777 Wedderburn in turn appealed to the Court of Session in Edinburgh, Scotland's supreme civil court, arguing that Knight still owed perpetual service, in the same manner as an indentured servant or an apprenticed artisan.
 The case was important enough that it was given a full panel of twelve judges including Lord Kames, the important legal and social historian.

-Knight was represented by Henry Dundas, the Lord Advocate of Scotland, who was outraged by Knight's condition.
+Knight was represented by Henry Dundas, the Lord Advocate, who was outraged by Knight's condition.
 Dundas was in turn helped in the preparation of the case by James Boswell and Samuel Johnson, who took a keen interest in the case, lending their considerable weight to Knight's defence.
 Their argument was that 'no man is by nature the property of another'.
 Since there was no proof that Knight had given up his natural freedom, he should be set free.
 Conversely, Wedderburn's counsel argued that commercial interests, which underpinned Scotland's prosperity, should prevail.

 In an unexpected decision, Lord Kames stated that 'we sit here to enforce right not to enforce wrong' and the court emphatically rejected Wedderburn's appeal, ruling by an 8 to 4 majority that:

 "the dominion assumed over this Negro, under the law of Jamaica, being unjust, could not be supported in this country to any extent: That, therefore, the defender had no right to the Negro’s service for any space of time, nor to send him out of the country against his consent: That the Negro was likewise protected under the act 1701, c.6. from being sent out of the country against his consent."

 In effect, slavery was not recognised by Scots law and runaway slaves (or 'perpetual servants') could be protected by the courts, if they wished to leave domestic service or were resisting attempts to return them to slavery in the colonies.